Skip to main content

 • host disk (it basically mirrors the certificates in the XAPI database),

-• VM level (in the VM's UEFI variables).
+• VM level (in the VM's UEFI variable store).

 To install or modify the certificates on the pool, use the secureboot-certs command line utility.
 See Configure the Pool.
 Once secureboot-certs is called, the XAPI DB entry for the pool is populated with a base64-encoded tarball of the UEFI certificates.
 Note: on XCP-ng 8.2.x, at this stage, the certificates are still not installed on disk: they only exist in the XAPI DB*.
 See "Host disk certificates synchronisation" below.